Lahari-Red/VAYU-IQ/README.md

 No build step or install is required to *run* `index.html`.

----

 ## What's in the prototype

-The prototype is organized into eight modules, all accessible from the left navigation rail.
-Each one maps to a distinct stage of the signal-to-intervention loop.

 | Module | What it does |
 |---|---|